jpmcb/blog/content/posts/2024/12-04-goodbye-opensauced.md

 I attribute all that innovation to nothing but the vision laid out by the people that surrounded us and made up the engineering org.

-If I had to give one piece of advice to prospective startup founders or early engineerings, it'd be to encapsulate yourself with people who challenge you, inspire you, accept you, are ready to be challenged, and have a vision for the future you resonate with.
+If I had to give one piece of advice to prospective startup founders or early engineers, it'd be to encapsulate yourself with people who challenge you, inspire you, accept you, are ready to be challenged, and have a vision for the future you resonate with.